Assess

 PQA Basics Course

-To access this course please log into Spillett Leadership University (SLU).
+Dates for the live virtual instructor led training are available in the Prepare tab of the CQI Toolkit.
+To access the self-guided online course please log into Spillett Leadership University (SLU).
 Go to the search bar in the top left hand corner of the home page and search: PQA Basics.
 From there you can register for the course and launch it to participate.
-If you are already logged into SLU please click the link below to be taken directly to the course.
+If you are already logged into SLU please click the link below to be taken directly to the course:

 PQA Basics Course